trdat123/ASP.NET-core-learning/README.md

 ![image](https://user-images.githubusercontent.com/71772138/126356562-05f65bb4-b0f6-4935-97f3-62a78d0175ce.png)

-### Step 3.

-Run the app.
+You can run the app now.
 If it cause some error, follow the next step.

+### Step 3 (optional).

 Go to `Tools > NuGet Pakage Manager > Pakage Manager Console` then run these 2 lines to add data to your local SQL database: